 funding studies to identify barriers that impede compliance with federal race and ethnicity data collection and reporting standards; and to examine and monitor opposition to data disaggregation from a social and social justice perspective; and

 supporting the Native Hawaiian and Pacific Islander (NHPI) Data Policy Lab to demonstrate how its culturally grounded and community-driven research efforts to document COVID infection rates can serve as a model for other communities to counter their underrepresentation in data.

 The national reckoning with race and the hard conversations it has driven are giving us hope that we can join together with others in acknowledging past wrongs—a first step in finding solutions and hope for the future.
 We stand in solidarity with all communities that have endured racism and discrimination.

 *The authors recognize that Asian Americans are a distinct population from Native Hawaiians and other Pacific Islanders (NHPIs).
 The U.S. Office of Personnel Management recognized these are unique groups nearly 25 years ago, in 1997.
 However, we include NHPIs in our discussion of solutions in this post because, historically, many organizations have worked to support both communities under the term AAPI.

-Tina Kauh joined RWJF in 2012.
-As a senior program officer within the Research-Evaluation-Learning Unit, she develops new research and evaluation programs, supports the development of team strategy, evaluates the work of grantees, and disseminates key learnings.
+Tina Kauh, a senior program officer in the Research-Evaluation-Learning Unit, develops new research and evaluation programs, supports the development of team strategy, evaluates the work of grantees, and disseminates key learnings.